-The financial statements on pages 50 to 130 have been prepared in accordance with International Financial Reporting Standards ("IFRSs") which collective term includes all applicable individual International Financial Reporting Standards and Interpretations approved by the International Accounting Standards Board ("IASB"), and all applicable individual International Accounting Standards are originated by the Board of the International Accounting Standards Committee and adopted by the IASB.
+The financial statements on pages 50 to 133 have been prepared in accordance with International Financial Reporting Standards ("IFRSs") which collective term includes all applicable individual International Financial Reporting Standards and Interpretations approved by the International Accounting Standards Board ("IASB"), and all applicable individual International Accounting Standards and Interpretations as originated by the Board of the International Accounting Standards Committee and adopted by the IASB.
 The financial statements also include the applicable disclosure requirements of the Listing Manual of the SGX-ST (the "Listing Manual").

-The financial statements for the year ended 31 March 2015 were approved for issue by the board of directors ("Directors") on 30 June 2015.
+The consolidated financial statements of the Group and statement of financial position of the Company for the year ended 31 March 2016 were approved for issue by the board of directors ("Directors") on 30 June 2016.